Peanut Butter Cup Poke Cake Recipe

 • Normally you would chill your cake after pouring the filling over the cake.
 In this case, you need to wait for about 30 minutes until the cake has come to room temp, because the peanut butter won’t soak into the cake very well if it goes into the fridge right away.

 • Feel free to bake a homemade chocolate sheet cake.
+It really depends on how much time and energy you have.
 I used a chocolate cake mix to make mine, but that’s totally up to you!

 • I don’t recommend using homemade whipped cream for this recipe.
 Cool Whip holds up the best!